estnltk/estnltk/docs/tutorials/installation.rst

     pip install estnltk

-However, in order the command to succeed, you need to have following dependencies installed your system, regardless of the OS you run.
+However, in order the command to succeed, you need to have the necessary dependencies installed your system, regardless of the OS you run.

 **NB!
 Check section about post-installation steps as well.**